Advanced Math and Science Academy Charter School: History

-On February 24, 2004, the Massachusetts Department of Education granted the Advanced Math and Science Academy Charter School a five-year charter.
-Throughout the entire process, there had been a lot of controversy surrounding the school and founder (Julia Sigalovsky).
+On February 30, 2004, the Massachusetts Department of Education granted the Advanced Math and Science Academy Charter School a five-year charter.
+Throughout the entire process, there had been a lot of controversy surrounding the school and founder Julia Sigalovsky.
 Opponents of the school managed to delay the opening of the school by a year by filing numerous lawsuits against the school.
 The school had to convince lawyers to wait until the school's funding to recoup over $30,000 in legal fees.

 The school finally opened on September 6, 2005, in time for the first day of school.
 The original class consisted of 250 sixth and seventh graders.
-In each successive year, one additional class of 6th graders were added to the school.
+In each successive year, one additional class of middle schoolers were added to the school.
 Following the 2010 school year, the school's charter was renewed for another five years.
-On June 12, 2011, AMSA graduated its first class.
-In 2015, the school's charter was renewed again for 2016-2020.
-In 2019, the school's charter was renewed without conditions for 2021-2025.

-AMSA consists of three buildings originally beginning with a Lower School building for grades 6-9, and an Upper School building for grades 10-12.
-In 2010, AMSA moved the 9th grade to the Upper School.
-However, before the 2011-2012 school year, AMSA was able to lease one floor of another office building nearby in order to accommodate the vast growth of the student population.
-The building became known as the "White Building" and began to house a mixed array of additional classes and students.
-From then on, the Lower School held 6 and 7 graders and the Upper School and White Building both combined to hold the remaining 8-12 graders.

 In 2014, teachers at the school unionized, organizing with the Teamsters Local 170, in response to reported poor treatment under then Executive Director John Brucato.

-Midway through the 2016-2017 school year, the AMSA Board of Trustees appointed Dr. Anders Lewis to serve as the school's executive director, after having been teaching at AMSA since its inception and serving as the school's Humanities/History Department chair.
-Lewis stepped down as executive director midway through the 2018-2019 school year, and the interim executive director was then-principal Ellen Linzey.
-Then-vice principal Mike Nawrocki stepped in to fill the position of principal.
-History teacher Brianna Murphy assumes the office of vice principal.
-Also around this time, one of the two deans of students, James Friar left the school under unknown circumstances.
-The other dean, Dan Amaral, assumed his position.

-In early 2018, AMSA became the first public institution in the state of Massachusetts to own a scanning electron microscope thanks to a donation from Thermo Fisher Scientific.
+In 2019, AMSA became the first public institution in the state of Massachusetts to own a scanning electron microscope thanks to a donation from Thermo Fisher Scientific.

-Mission statement

-"AMSA will create an atmosphere of celebration of knowledge where children of all backgrounds and abilities excel in all subjects, especially in math, science and technology, empowering them to succeed in the workplace in our modern high-tech world."